 Sales and marketing.
 Sales and marketing expenses consist primarily of personnel costs of our sales and marketing employees, including salaries, sales commissions and incentives, benefits and stock-based compensation expense, travel and related costs, commissions paid in connection with our strategic relationships, outside consulting fees, marketing programs, including lead generation, costs of our annual conference, advertising, and trade shows, other event expenses, and allocated overhead costs.
-We defer sales and partner commissions and amortize them ratably over the term of the corresponding subscription agreement.
 Sales and marketing expenses also include amortization of customer relationship intangible assets.
-We expect sales and marketing expenses will increase as we expand our direct sales teams and increase sales through our strategic relationships and resellers.
+We defer sales and partner commissions and amortize them ratably over the non-cancelable term of the corresponding subscription agreement.
+In connection with the adoption of the ASC 606, direct costs to acquire a customer will be recognized over an estimated period of benefit of five years rather than over the non-cancelable contract term under current guidance.
+Accordingly, as we have elected to adopt ASC 606 using the retrospective method then we expect to record a reduction in annual sales and marketing expenses for the years ended December 31, 2017 and 2016 when compared to the accounting under the current guidance.
+Upon adoption of ASC 606, we expect the annual trend in sales and marketing expenses to continue to increase as we expand our direct sales teams and increase sales through our strategic relationships and resellers.